iconify/documentation/documents/pages/sources/api/config.md

 # Configuring custom Iconify API

-This article explains who to confugure [SVG Framework](../../implementations/svg-framework/index.md) or [Iconify components](../../implementations/components/index.md) to use custom API server.
+This article explains who to confugure [Iconify icon components](../../icon-components/index.md) to use custom API server.

-All Iconify implementations can connect to multiple Iconify API servers.
+All Iconify icon components can connect to multiple Iconify API servers.
 It is done via [API providers](./providers.md).

 `include sources/api/namespaces/animation`